IBM-ICP-CoC/charts/stable/kubetoy/README.md

 See the GitHub [documentation](https://github.com/IBM-ICP-CoC/KubeToy) for examples of how to use this app.

+This 1.8.1
-Versions 1.8.0 is the first multiarch build, supporting amd64, ppc64le and x390s.
+Versions 1.8.0+ are the first multiarch build, supporting amd64, ppc64le and x390s.

 ## Configuration